rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 You can configure Autoscale to be triggered based on a user-defined schedule that is specified in one or more policies.

-This configuration option is helpful if you know that your Cloud Servers deployment will need additional resources during certain peak times.
-For example, if you need additional server resources during the weekend, you can define a policy that adds 50 servers on Friday evening and then removes these servers again on Sunday evening to return to a regular operational state.
+This configuration option is helpful if you know that your scaling group will need additional resources during certain peak times.
+For example, if you need additional resources during the weekend, you can define a policy that adds 50 units on Friday evening and then removes these units again on Sunday evening to return to a regular operational state.

-**Scale servers by schedule**
+**Scale units by schedule**

 .. image::  _images/scaleby-schedule.png
    :alt: Scale by schedule policy